Ajay916Raj/Prescence-Insights/README.md

-# Prescence-Insights
+# Presence-Insights
-Looking into the Prescence of employees at workplace based on metrics.
+Looking into the presence of employees at workplace based on metrics.

 ## Ask Phase:
 > What insights you were looking to gain?